stesun2/whack-a-mole/README.md

 * Modify `Mole.js` so that points are incremented whenever a visible mole is clicked.
 * Add comments to the `startGame()`, `getDensState()`, and `onMoleWhacked()` functions that explain what the code is doing.

-> Squirrel by Pirog tetyana from the Noun Project